davidmalcolm/texi2rst/output/label-attributes.rst

 .. index:: Label Attributes

 GCC allows attributes to be set on C labels.
-Attribute Syntax, for details of the exact syntax for using attributes.
+See :ref:`attribute-syntax`, for details of the exact syntax for using attributes.
 Other attributes are available for functions (Function Attributes), variables (Variable Attributes) and for types (Type Attributes).